0x41424142/qualysdk/docs/authentication.md

 >>>qualysdk.exceptions.Exceptions.AuthTypeMismatchError: Auth type mismatch.
 Expected token but got basic.
  ```

+Both authentication objects also support automatic rate limit respecting.
+The SDK will warn you as you get close to an API endpoint's limit and automatically sleep until the limit is lifted, continuing the call afterwards (See below for an example with ```TokenAuth```)

 ## ```TokenAuth```-specific Notes

 Qualys configures JWT tokens to expire 4 hours after they are created.
 When you make an API call using a ```TokenAuth``` object, ```qualysdk``` will automatically check if the token is expired and refresh it if necessary before making the call.
 This is especially useful if ```qualysdk``` throttles itself due to hitting your subscription's rate limit, where after sleeping for a variable amount of time (determined by the ```X-RateLimit-ToWait-Sec``` header) it will try the call again: